Veterinary Medical Technology

 Attend an information session.

-Starting with the incoming class of Fall 2019 the biology requirement will be changed to High School Honors or Advanced Placement (AP) Biology or College level Bio 111.
-The applicant must have obtained a “C” or better in the course and the course must be completed within 5 years of the starting date of the program.
-General High School Biology or Bio 110 will not longer be accepted for program admission.
+The applicant must have obtained a “C” or better in a biology course and the course must be completed within 5 years of the starting date of the program.

 Prospective students could take the General Education courses, if you have not already taken them, which will be needed to complete the program: